 My name is Jack Sillin and I am a weather geek.
 I love the weather and everything that comes with it.
-Now a sophomore at Cornell University studying Atmospheric Science, my love for the atmosphere has come a long way since the exciting times when seven year old me would jump up and down at the thought of a snow storm.
+Now a junior at Cornell University studying Atmospheric Science, my love for the atmosphere has come a long way since the exciting times when seven year old me would jump up and down at the thought of a snow storm.

 If you too appreciate these posts and want to help support their production, the best way to do that would be to send me a couple bucks on Patreon.
 Everything I post here is completely free, but alas a college education is far from it.
 All the money I get through the Patreon site goes towards educational expenses including tuition, textbooks, and gas to drive to and from Ithaca.
 Thanks so much to all those who have offered their support!

 For those interested, a brief history of the site and my interest in weather is below.